 Maintaining your child’s oral health is vital in their formative years, as tooth decay and gum disease are more prevalent in younger mouths.
-Regular appointments with your dentist allows him or her to diagnose any potential problems well before they can prove to be hazardous to your child’s oral hygiene.
+Routine appointments with your dentist allows any potential problems to be treated well before they can prove to be harmful to your child’s oral hygiene.

-It is of the highest importance that your child regularly visits the dentist at the earliest age possible, and the easiest way to ensure this is by bringing your child along to your own dental check up.
-Certain ages aren’t suited for comprehensive examinations, however it allows the child to familiarise themselves with the dental practice and your friendly dental surgeon, avoiding the possibility of them being scared in the future.
+The easiest way to encourage children to feel comfortable about visiting the dentist regularly is to bring them along to your appointments.
+Certain ages aren’t suited for comprehensive examinations, however it allows the child to familiarise themselves with the dental practice, staff and the dentist, avoiding the possibility of them being scared in the future.

-When examining your child’s mouth, will look for the following things in the first appointment:
+When examining your child’s mouth, the dentist will look for the following things in the first appointment:

 - Assessing jaw development